The club shall be called Fareham Wheelers Cycling Club (FWCC) (hereinafter called the club).

 10.2 The Secretary shall give no less than 21 days’ notice of the date of the AGM to all members.

-10.3 All full members of the Club shall be entitled to attend and vote at the meeting.
+10.3 All full and honorary members of the Club shall be entitled to attend and vote at the meeting.

 10.4 Only full current members of the Club in their own right may be elected to the Club Committee.